Great teachers matter. This is a fact that I don’t think can be emphasized enough.

 If you were unsure how to answer either of the questions above, chances are the answer to this one is no. According to Ensuring Accurate Feedback from Observations, a report released by The Bill and Melinda Gates Foundation, inaccurate, inconsistent, and/or unclear feedback can be particularly detrimental to teachers and the overall success of a school’s educator effectiveness system.
 In order to accept feedback, teachers must see observations as equitable and observers as knowledgeable.

-Therefore, observers must not only undergo extensive initial training to learn the framework and rubrics, but must also participate in ongoing calibration exercise to ensure precision and inter-rater reliability.
+Therefore, observers must not only undergo extensive initial training to learn the framework and rubrics, but must also participate in ongoing calibration exercises to ensure precision and inter-rater reliability.

 It’s becoming clear that great feedback and great teaching go hand-in-hand.
 But just like great teaching, great feedback requires deliberate effort and dedication by observers.
 I’m hopeful that district and school leaders recognize this and commit to ensuring every teacher gets the support they deserve.